kristmro/McHorcrux/torch_core/README.md

 5. **Plotting & Visualization**
    - Use `render_on=True` for **pygame** real-time rendering.
    - The environment logs boat state/velocity in Python lists, which are converted to NumPy for **matplotlib** after simulation.
-   - Call `env.plot_trajectory()` (if implemented) once `done` to visualize the final results.
+   - Use `final_plot=True`

 ---

 ## Known Limitations & TODO

 - **Hardcoded CPU Usage**: The environment does not automatically detect GPU devices.
-Adjust the code to move Tensors or modules to `cuda` if desired.
+Adjust the code to move Tensors.
 - **NumPy Dependencies**: Large portions of wave initialization and randomization are still in NumPy.
-For end-to-end backprop or GPU usage, consider rewriting them in Torch.
+For end-to-end backprop or GPU usage, consider rewriting them in Torch or Cuda.
 - **Action/Observation Spaces**: Not fully specified in a standard Gym `Box` format.
 Extend as needed for RL libraries.

 ---